 This method of meeting minimum spends is pretty great all around.
 It’s quick and easy, since you can do it from the comfort of your desk, and it costs you nothing.
 A small disadvantage is that you’d still have to make your usual monthly payments, which means you might have to “float” the extra amount – $2,000 in our example – with your own money.
 If that’s daunting to you, remember that the price of peace of mind is as low as 2.5%.

 One very brief word about manufactured spending (MS).
 Basically, you find ways to make purchases on your credit card, transform those purchases into cash of (near-)equivalent value, and then pay off your credit card.
 This not only allows you to easily meet minimum spending thresholds, but also to amass huge amounts of free points.

 Manufactured spending is not easy.
-It also, by definition, imposes a cost on a third party other than yourself, since someone has to be paying for the free points you're earning.
-That's why good MS techniques are often closely guarded secrets in the miles and points world.
-Shoot me an email if you're curious and would like to chat more about this!
+It also, by definition, imposes a cost on a third party other than yourself, since someone has to be paying for the free points you’re earning.
+That’s why good MS techniques are often closely guarded secrets in the Miles & Points world.

 This has been a question I’ve received quite a few times, so I thought I would do an in-depth summary of the best ways to meet your minimum spending thresholds.
 Often, figuring out how to spend a couple thousand dollars on your credit card can be the last obstacle between you and your dream luxury trip, and besides organic spending, not all of the methods out there are immediately obvious.